Electric 7-Seaters: Space, sense and a smarter way to drive

 - High-quality interiors

-- Advanced safety tech
+- Advanced safety technology

-- Strong real-world range
+- Strong real-world driving range

-Here are a few standout examples.
+Here are a few standout 7 seater examples

 Hyundai IONIQ 9 – a bold new arrival

-Hyundai has made no secret of its ambitions in the EV space, and the IONIQ 9 is a big statement — literally.
+Hyundai has made no secret of its ambitions in the EV space, and the IONIQ 9 is a big statement.
+Literally.

 This large, three-row electric SUV is designed with families in mind, offering generous interior space, flexible seating and a strong focus on comfort.
 Like the rest of the IONIQ range, it blends futuristic design with everyday usability.